 Companies offering medical equipment rentals exist in every major city in Japan and offer a wide variety of products.
 Unfortunately, the system is geared towards the Japanese medical system and monthly rental fees.
 So, while the company will rent you a wheelchair or a hoist for your visit, they will generally charge for a whole month’s usage.

-Wheelchairs are typically basic, folding manual wheelchairs and can cost around ¥10,000 for the month (including delivery).
-See an example of rentable manual wheelchairs from this Tokyo dealer.
-Hoists can also be rented and cost in the neighborhood of ¥15,000 for the month (delivery included), however, you will need to bring your own sling as they are not rented for hygienic reasons.
+Wheelchairs are typically basic, folding manual wheelchairs but lightweight power wheelchairs can be rented as well.
+See an example of manual wheelchairs from this Tokyo dealer.
+Hoists can also be rented, however, you will need to bring your own sling as they are not rented for hygienic reasons.
 See an example of a hoist available for rental.
+Unfortunately, due to hygienic reasons, commodes cannot be rented in Japan.

 As extra logistics are required to arrange for rentals, it is recommended that you book your equipment well in advance.
 The companies will meet you at the hotel and you will need to pay in advance as well as sign some forms.
 The delivery cost depends on location, so prices may vary with your hotel.
 It should also be noted that delivery hours are generally from 9:00am-8:00pm.
 If your arrival is after 8:00pm, special arrangements will need to be made.